Is the huge gap in COVID-19 cases between Edmonton and Calgary bad luck or bad management?

 As a result, however, there has been much wider spread of the disease in High River itself and in Calgary, whence many of the workers commute.
 Indeed, the Cargill plant is the epicentre of the largest COVID-19 outbreak in Canada, possibly North America.

-The second largest Canadian outbreak is at the JBS S.A. meatpacking plant in Brooks, in southeastern Alberta.
+The second largest Canadian outbreak is at the JBS S.A. meat-packing plant in Brooks, in southeastern Alberta.

 "The two plants alone have more cases than the provinces of Saskatchewan, Manitoba, New Brunswick, Prince Edward Island and Newfoundland and Labrador combined," The Globe and Mail reported on Sunday in a major story well worth reading but which, alas, remains behind the newspaper's paywall.